ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### ibmcloud ks credential-unset
 {: #cs_credentials_unset}

-Remove the credentials for a resource group and region that allow you to access the IBM Cloud infrastructure (SoftLayer) portfolio through your {{site.data.keyword.cloud_notm}} account.
+Remove the credentials for a resource group and region to remove access to the IBM Cloud infrastructure (SoftLayer) portfolio through your {{site.data.keyword.cloud_notm}} account.
 {: shortdesc}

 After you remove the credentials, the [{{site.data.keyword.cloud_notm}} IAM API key](#cs_api_key_info) is used to order resources in IBM Cloud infrastructure (SoftLayer).